bbusse/webdriver-util/README.md

 - LOGIN_USER - The user to use for logging in
 - LOGIN_PW - The password to use for logging in

-With a target given, only the above environment variables are needed TARGET can be one of
+With a target given, only the above environment variables are needed.
+TARGET can be one of
 - gitea
 - grafana